Roland-Sankara/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 11-directories_permissions
 This script will update the permissions of the subfolders.
 This uses the commsnd `chmod`togther with the `find` command.

+## 12-directory_permissions
+This script helps to create a directory and them set it's permissions.